Aquanty/rtd-hgs/docs/source/index.rst

 We will use the symbols and steps defined here when discussing the run-time output.

+| Figure :ref:
-Figure :ref:`fig:runtime_out`  shows a screen capture of the run-time timestep output produced by HGS when running the Abdul verification problem.
+| shows a screen capture of the run-time timestep output produced by HGS
+  when running the Abdul verification problem.
 The output consists of three sections: simulation progress, summary of the nonlinear iteration, and the adaptive timestepping update.
 We will discuss each of these sections in detail.

 .. figure:: runtime_output.png
    :alt: Run-time timestep output for the Abdul verification problem.

    Run-time timestep output for the Abdul verification problem.

-.. _fig:runtime_out
+[.. _fig:runtime_out]

 Simulation Progress
 -------------------